 What’s the most dangerous mammal in Africa?

 Hippos are more dangerous than lions or leopards!
 On our paddle trip in the Okavango, our local guide, Scar, not only knew the hippos along our route, he kept track of which channel they were feeding in and made sure he detoured around them.
-See our article on why hippos are so dangerous.
+See our article explaining why hippos are so dangerous.
+Experienced guides cringe when they see how unaware tourists can be of the dangers posed by hippos!

 Locals have good reason to be afraid of these dangerous animals.
 They are the world’s third largest land mammal and kill over 500 people a year.
 Many attacks happen when people are collecting water in the morning.